brokeyourbike/mountefi/README.md

 ## How it's working?

-Instead of parsing unparsable plist returned from the the `diskutil list -plist` command like the original [MountEFI](https://github.com/corpnewt/MountEFI) is doing, we fetching only `AllDisks` property, and then calling `diskutil info -plist <disk>` for each of the disks concurrently.
+Instead of parsing unparsable plist returned from the `diskutil list -plist` command like the original [MountEFI](https://github.com/corpnewt/MountEFI) is doing, we fetching only `AllDisks` property, and then calling `diskutil info -plist <disk>` for each of the disks concurrently.

 Of course this approach will be a bit slower, but `diskutil info -plist <disk>` returning much more predictable plist format.